devsamuelv/cpp-nix-experiment/README.md

 ```

 ## Developing on WSL
-Write something saying how wsl is not plug and play for this project
+Write something saying how wsl is not plug and play for this project and that native linux is much easier to configure.